 Example-2.
 In Lokeshwaram High school, 50 children in the 10th class and their Maths teacher want to go on tour from Lokeshwaram to Hyderabad by vehicles.
-Each vehicle can hold six persons not including driver.
-How many vehicles they need to hire?
+A jeep can hold six persons not including the driver.
+How many jeeps they need to hire?

-Step 1 : We want to find the number of vehicles needed to carry 51 persons, given that each jeep can seat 6 persons besides the driver.
+Step 1 : We want to find the number of jeeps needed to carry 51 persons, given that each jeep can seat 6 persons besides the driver.

-Step 2: Number of vehicles = (Number of persons) / (Persons that can be seated in one jeep)
+Step 2 : Number of vehicles = (Number of persons) / (Persons that can be seated in one jeep)